Holy Week is Underway!

-We pray that, even against the backdrop of Pandemic, your Lent is off to a good start.
+We pray that, even against the backdrop of Pandemic, your Lent is going well.

 Let us continue to deepen our own relationship with Jesus, our Savior, and re-connect with one another.

 Fasting, Almsgiving, and Prayer are the three traditional disciplines of Lent.
 The faithful and Catechumens should undertake these practices seriously in a spirit of penance and of preparation for Baptism or of renewal of baptism at Easter.